LauraBertola/Tutorials/WGS (high depth)/FastQC_Trimming_Mapping.md

 ![png](Images/fastqc-high-quality-example.png)

-In contrast, here is a somewhat typical base sequence quality report for R1 of a 300bp paired-end Illumina run of another RADseq dataset:
+In contrast, here is a somewhat typical base sequence quality report for R1 of a 300bp paired-end Illumina run of another dataset:

 ![png](Images/fastqc-low-quality-example.png)